lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 I want to share some thoughts about the implications for the music industry and society.

-Let's start by looking at the ML learning system used for this.

 ## Singing Voice Conversion (SVC)

 [Voice Conversion](https://paperswithcode.com/task/voice-conversion) is a technology that modifies speech audio to make it sound like a different person said it.
 This technology has legitimate applications in speech therapy, accessibility, and entertainment.
 However, it also has massive potential for misuse: identity theft, fraud, and starting world wars.
 I write a bit about the ethics of this technology later in the article.